sudokoko/KokocordModRepo/README.md

 # KokocordModRepo
-The official repository for the Kokocord Tampermonkey Extension Library (KTEL).
+The official repository for the Kokocord TamperMonkey Extension Library (KTEL).

 ## Installation Instructions
 Installation instructions for each addon can be found in the Wiki.